BOARD OF DIRECTORS AND STAFF

-The Kruckeberg Botanic Garden Foundation (KBGF) maintains and preserves the Kruckeberg Botanic Garden in partnership with the City of Shoreline.
-KBGF is seeking new board members to help in this effort.
-The Kruckeberg Botanic Garden is a four-acre public garden showcasing Pacific Northwest native plants and rare non-native species in a naturalistic woodland setting.
+The Kruckeberg Botanic Garden Foundation maintains and preserves the Kruckeberg Botanic Garden in partnership with the City of Shoreline.
+The Garden offers events, educational programming, a plant nursery, and a free-admission, 4-acre garden that showcases Pacific Northwest native plants and rare non-native species in a naturalistic woodland setting.

 20312 15th Ave NW, Shoreline, WA 98177